ncera32/497_AirfoilOpt_Project/README.md

 1. '497project_CONMIN.py': This file contains the implementation of the airfoil optimization using the CONMIN algorithm.
 2. '497project_IPOPT.py': This file contains the implementation of the airfoil optimization using the IPOPT algorithm.
 3. '497project_SLSQP.py': This file contains the implementation of the airfoil optimization using the SLSQP algorithm.
+4. 'PostProcessing.py': This file retrieves the data tracking the comparison metrics for each optimization and plots the results.
 5. 'naca2415.dat.rtf': This file contains the coordinates of an NACA 2415 airfoil profile used as the initial shape for the optimization.

 Instructions: